tijme/not-your-average-web-crawler/docs/source/kitchen_sink.rst

     # Performance options
     options.performance.max_threads = 10 # The maximum amount of simultaneous threads to use for crawling.
-Default is 8.
+Default is 8. options.performance.request_timeout = 10 # The request timeout in seconds (throws an exception if exceeded).
+Default is 30.

     # Misc options
     options.misc.debug = False # If debug is enabled extra information will be logged to the console.
 Default is False.